 1. Modify your mortgage – Thanks to federal programs like HAMP and HARP, you can work with your lender to modify the terms of your mortgage.
 You may be able to lower your principal or interest rate.

 2. Short sale – If your lender gives you permission, you can sell your home for less than what you owe.
 This helps you avoid a foreclosure and satisfies your lender to the point that you will not be required to make up the difference.

 3. Keep paying – Even if you are upside down on your mortgage now, you will get to the point that you own your house outright.
 You can keep making your monthly mortgage payments, and maybe even sneak in an extra payment once in a while when you have the cash.
 You’ll pay your home off quicker and then your mortgage will be a non-issue.

 4. Rent the house out – If you can command a monthly rent that is high enough to cover your mortgage as well as maintenance and repair expenses, you can find a less expensive place to live for yourself and save some money.

 Stephen K. Hachey, a Florida real estate attorney, can help you explore your options and make the best choice.
 Contact our offices at 813-549-0096.

 This article is for general informational purposes only and does not establish an attorney-client relationship.
 Please contact a licensed attorney in your state of residence.
-For more information on our services, please visit our website at floridarealestatelawyer.org.
+For more information on our services, please visit our website at https://floridarealestatelawyer.org/ourfirm/.